+\section{Supporting Information for ``Robust and Efficient Semi-Supervised Estimation of Average Treatment Effects with Application to Electronic Health Records Data'' by David Cheng, Ashwin N. Ananthakrishnan, and Tianxi Cai}

 In the following, the supporting lemmas of Web Appendix A identify rates of convergence for frequently encountered quantities and also identify the efficient influence function for $\Deltabarstr$ under a fully nonparametric model.
+Web Appendix A also sketches the proof that $\bgamhat$ is $n^{1/2}-$consistent.
 The results in Web Appendix B show that $\Delthat$ is consistent and asymptotically linear, deriving its influence function.
-The results in Web Appendix C establish the semiparametric efficiency bound under the SS model and shows that $\Delthat$ achieves this bound at particular distributions for the data so that it is locally semiparametric efficient.
-Throughout these Web Appendices we assume that mild regularity conditions required for the double-index PS in Web Appendix A of \cite{cheng2017estimating} hold.
+The results in Web Appendix C establish the semiparametric efficiency bound under the SS model and shows that $\Delthat$ and a modified version of the AIPW estimator proposed in \cite{davidian2005semiparametric} achieves this bound at particular distributions for the data so that it is locally semiparametric efficient.
+Finally, Web Appendix D reports results from brief simulations to gauge the impact of the choice of tuning parameter used in ridge regression on $\Delthat$ in finite samples.
+Throughout Web Appendices A-C we assume that mild regularity conditions required for the double-index PS in Web Appendix A of \cite{cheng2017estimating} hold.

 The following notations facilitate the subsequent derivations.
 Let $\pi_k(\bx)=\P(T=k\mid \bX=\bx)$ for $k=0,1$.
 Let $\pi_k(\bx;\balph_1,\bbeta_1)=\P(T=k\mid\balph_1\trans\bX=\balph_1\trans\bx,\bbeta_1\trans\bX=\bbeta_1\trans\bx)$, $\pi_k(\bx;\balph)=\pi(\bx;\balph)^k\{ 1-\pi(\bx;\balph)\}^{1-k}$, and $\pihat_k(\bx;\balph_1,\bbeta_1)=\pihat(\bx;\balph_1,\bbeta_1)^k\{1-\pihat_k(\bx;\balph_1,\bbeta_1)\}^{1-k}$ for given $\balph_1,\bbeta_1\in\mathbb{R}^p$ and $\balph\in\mathbb{R}^{p+1}$ and $k=0,1$.
 Moreover, let $\bvthetbar = (\balphbar_1\trans,\bbetabar_1\trans)\trans$, $\bvthethat = (\balphhat_1\trans,\bbetahat_1\trans)\trans$, $\pi_k(\bx;\bvthetbar)=\pi_k(\bx;\balphbar_1,\bbetabar_1)$, $\pihat_k(\bx;\bvthetbar)= \pihat_k(\bx;\balphbar_1,\bbetabar_1)$, and $\pihat_k(\bx;\bvthethat)=\pihat_k(\bx;\balphhat_1,\bbetahat_1)$.
 Let the working imputation model be denoted by $\xi_T(\bV;\bgam,\pi)=g_{\xi}\{\bgam\trans(1,\bh(\bV)\trans,T,U_{\pi})\trans\}$, where $U_{\pi}= I(T=1)/\pi(\bX) - I(T=0)/\{ 1-\pi(\bX)\}$, given some PS $\pi$ .
 Let $\omega_{k,i} = I(T_i = k)/\pi_k(\bX_i)$, $\omegabar_{k,i} = I(T_i=k)/\pi_k(\bX_i,\bvthetbar)$, $\omegahat_{k,i} = I(T_i = k)/\pihat_k(\bX_i,\bvthethat)$, and $\bSbar = (\balphbar_1,\bbetabar_1)\trans\bX$ with $\bSbar_i = (\balphbar_1,\bbetabar_1)\trans\bX_i$, for $k=0,1$ and $i=1,\ldots,N$.